imtiazziko/LaplacianShot/README.md

 cd ./src
 python download_models.py
 ```
+Alternatively to run the training on the base classes from scratch you can remove the "--evaluate" option in the following scripts.

-You can run the following scripts to test -
+You can run the following scripts-

 for miniImageNet:
 ```angular2